marcos2221/DCS_TPE/README.md

              CSAR Times More 2 Seconds

-            PersistentMission...
-Times more 3 seconds
+            persistentMissionFileLoad.lua  Times more 3 seconds

 -------------------------------------------------------------------------------------------------------

 Groups Names:

-Groups that will be persisted will have to be named as TP_XXXXXX
+Groups that you want included in the persistent environment will have to have a "Group Name" prefixed with TP_ Such as TP_xxxxxx  ie TP_Tank

-On road waypoint: If the Unit Contains a waypoint that has to be followed on the road, names has to be set as TP_XXXXonroad  (It works but still a WIP)
+On road waypoints: If the Group's route includes a waypoint that is "onroad", The group name has to have "onroad" added after the groupname  eg:  TP_XXXXonroad  (It works, but it's still a WIP)

 -------------------------------------------------------------------------------------------------------

-Dynamic of the TPE:
+Dynamics of the TPE:

-Mission will start as usual,
+The first time you run your mission it will start as per usual.
-Initialization process
+About 1 minute into the mission the TPE Initialization process will create a new "tpe" directory in savedgames\dcsopenbeta\.
+The first run will also create a new text file in the savedgames\dcsopenbeta\tpe directory called ""yourmissionname_TPE.txt" These files are updated/saved every minute and they will be used when you select "fly again" in the "Debriefing Screen".
+Every 1 minute the TPE save process will notify you that your mission status is being saved.

-All units will be read from the File and spawned.
+On subsequent mission loads, the status of all correctly named groups will be read from the text file and spawned.
-First run since no file it's there nothing will happen.
-Every 1 minute the Save process will happen
-Fist run will also create the file in the folder savedgames\dcsopenbeta\MISSIONNAME.txt

-Any donation will be greatly appreciated!.